bobboteck/JoyStick/README.md

 ## Advanced Options

-All configuration parameters are optional, must be passed in JSON format, then it is sufficient to indicate only the parameters whose volede give a different configuration from the value of Default.
+All configuration parameters are optional, must be passed in JSON format, therefore it is sufficient to indicate only the parameters for which you want to provide a configuration other than the Default value.

 * **title {String} (optional)** - The ID of canvas (Default value is 'joystick')
 * **width {Int} (optional)** - The width of canvas, if not specified is setted at width of container object (Default value is the width of container object)